• Skip to primary navigation

 The before and after window transformation is dramatic.
 The new view is clear and bright like a big screen TV tuned to the outdoor channel.
 It's perfect and just what we wanted.
 I credit the husband for having this vision.

-can't wait to cook fresh clam pasta by the light of this new kitchen window
+Can't wait to cook fresh clam pasta by the light of this new kitchen window.

 the after: like a big screen tv tuned to the outdoor channel